ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 includes file-type variables, which should be written to the same path as they would be in traditional runner job execution.

-The service should not assume clients will be well-behaved, and should be able to handle clients that prematurely disconnect from either of the `Follow` APIs, and also clients that never call `Finish` on a corresponding `Run` request.

-Finally, to facilitate integrating steps into the below runner executors, it is recommended that steps provide a client library to coordinate execution of the `Run`/`Follow*`/`Finish` APIs, and to handle reconnecting to the step-runner service in the event that the `Follow*` calls loose connectivity.

 ## Executors